brettrsa/cisco/README.md

 cisco
 =====

-This is a set of scripts that are used on Cisco devices :)
+This is a set of scripts that relate to Cisco devices :)
-The script contains a description of it's function
+Each script contains a description of it's function.